Meet the Team

 Dylan's research interests in plant ecophysiology and environmental stressors have diversified and he now works closely with industry in the Horticulture, Agriculture and commercial sectors.
 His understanding of plant stressors spawned from his early work on environmental change have become more applied, and he now uses controlled stressors to improve crop yield and quality.
 He is an advocate of the need to better manage waste and embrace the circular economy, turning waste into resource and opportunity.

-Neil’s publications can be found on his ResearchGate profile.
-If you would like to contact Neil about his research for the Brainwaves project, or his wider research interests, please do get in touch at: email@example.com
+If you would like to contact Merve about her research for the Brainwaves project, or her wider research interests, please do get in touch at: email@example.com

 Dr. Gruffydd Lloyd-Jones, AU